 554 Fillmore St., +1 415-752-1967, churchof8wheels.com.
 Open Tuesdays, Friday-Sunday.
 Check the website for times as there are both all-ages and adult-only events.
 Admission is $15 USD and skate rentals are $5 USD.

 17. See Muir Woods

-Named after famed naturalist John Muir, this gorgeous forest is located just 16 miles from downtown so it’s an easy place to visit.
+Named after famed naturalist John Muir, this gorgeous forest is located just 17 miles (27 kilometers) from downtown so it’s an easy place to visit.
 It’s home to over 240 acres of towering old-growth redwood trees.
 While the trees here are not as big as the sequoia trees in nearby Sequoia National Park, it’s nevertheless a relaxing place to visit.
 There are plenty of walking trails and it’s family/kid-friendly too.
-Admission is $15 USD.

 18. Visit the Beat Museum

-Dedicated to the Beat Generation (the 1950s counter-culture), here you’ll find original manuscripts, rare books, letters, and more from authors like Jack Kerouac and Allen Ginsberg (Kerouac’s On the Road is one of my favorite travel books).
-Founded in 2003, the museum has over 1,000 pieces of memorabilia including Ginsberg’s typewriter and a first edition copy of Kerouac’s novel The Town and the City.
-They also hold regular events (and walking tours) so check the website to see if anything is happening during your visit.
+Dedicated to the Beat Generation (the 1950s counter-culture), here you’ll find original manuscripts, rare books, letters, and more from authors and artists of the era.
+Founded in 2003, the museum has over 1,000 pieces of memorabilia including Allen Ginsberg’s typewriter and a first edition copy of Jack Kerouac’s novel The Town and the City (Kerouac’s On the Road is one of my favorite travel books).
+They also hold regular events (and walking tours of the surrounding neighborhood, which was the center of Beat activity in the ’50s) so check the website to see if anything is happening during your visit.

 540 Broadway, +1 800-537-6822, kerouac.com.
 Open Thursday-Monday from 10am-7pm.
 Admission is $8 USD.